Tomas-Kac/japan-chronicle-site/README.md

 | `scripts/` | data generators (`build_domains.py`, `build_ancient_north.py`, `make_audit.js`) — re-run after edits |
 | `NOTES.md` | the development log |

-To add a battle, copy an entry in `data/battles.js` and edit its fields — the map updates itself.
+To add a battle, copy an entry in `data/battles.js` and edit its fields, the map updates itself.
 Instructions are at the top of that file.

+If you find any issue or have any questions, please reach me at: tkacbunda@gmail.com